Skip to content

 Menus page — movie-themed menus as named objects, each with photography and a per-person price.
 The Chelsea Couture Menu pairs Devil Wears Prada 2 with the food at the ingredient level.

-The Bar with No Name is Metro’s standalone cocktail bar — designed as a pre- and post-movie destination in its own right, not just an amenity.
-Photography and copy treat it as a named place with its own identity, separate from the screening room experience.
+The Bar with No Name is Metro’s standalone cocktail bar, designed as a before-and-after destination.
+The photography and copy give it its own identity, separate from the screening rooms.

 The Bar with No Name — full-bleed photography and a distinct name establish the bar as a destination.
 Positioned for pre-movie, post-movie, or any-time visits.

-Metro’s 20-suite facility also operates as a private events venue.
-The Events page organizes use cases into four named categories — boardroom, brand showcase, filmmaker screenings, and celebrations — giving corporate and personal bookers a clear taxonomy without listing every possible scenario.
+Metro’s 20-suite facility also runs private events.
+The Events page groups use cases into four named categories — boardroom, brand showcase, filmmaker screenings, and celebrations — so corporate and personal bookers can orient without wading through every possible scenario.

 Events page — four named use-case cards (Upgrade Your Boardroom, Showcase Your Brand, Highlight Your Vision, Celebrate Your Moment) give the 20-suite facility a clear taxonomy for non-movie bookings.